IELTS Progress Check: A Review

 Should you purchase the IELTS Progress Check?

-Honestly, I am going to say no. The service is expensive and all you are receiving for $49.99 are 4 accurate band scores.
-However, if you have copies of the Cambridge books, you can get accurate scores for your listening and reading there, and there are other trustworthy services that can give you accurate band scores for writing and speaking for a much lower price.
+Honestly, I am going to say that it is probably not a good option for most students.
+The service is expensive and all you are receiving for $49.99 are 4 accurate band scores.
+However, if you have copies of the Cambridge books, you can get accurate scores for your listening and reading there, and there are many trustworthy services that can give you more detailed feedback for writing and speaking for a much lower price.

 More importantly, those services should also give you clear personalised detailed feedback about your performance and advice about how to improve.